suhabb/covid_vaccination_service/README.md

   Or
   - mvn spring-boot:run
   Or
-  - Can import in INtelliJ aand run as main application by adding the Main file
+  - Can import in IntelliJ aand run as main application by adding the Main file

 ## Diagnostics